Work with Common Data Service event data in your Azure Event Hub solution

 Common Data Service needs to know the exact operation (entity/message combination) that, when processed, would cause the Azure-aware plug-in to execute.
 Since you are creating an event hub, this operation would be related to the processing of Azure event data in particular.
 You must register a step for the Azure-aware plug-in in the Azure event execution pipeline.
 For more information see Tutorial: Register an Azure-aware plug-in using the Plug-in Registration Tool.

 If you are using an Azure-aware custom workflow activity instead of a plug-in, you would register the activity's assembly using the Plug-in Registration Tool and incorporate that activity into a workflow.
 For more information, see Sample: Azure aware custom workflow activity.

 Start your Azure service hub solution application listening on the service endpoint.

-Perform an operation in Azure that would cause the plug-in or workflow containing the custom workflow activity to execute.
+Perform an operation in Common Data Service that would cause the plug-in or workflow containing the custom workflow activity to execute.
 This is the same operation (entity/message combination) that you registered the plug-in step for in the previous section of this topic.
 You can perform the intended operation by using the web application or through application code accessing the Azure web services.

-You can check the related system job in the Azure web application and look for a status of Succeeded.
+You can check the related system job in the Common Data Service web application and look for a status of Succeeded.
 If you find a status of Failed, use the status information to identify the possible cause of the failure.
 You can then recheck the configurations of both systems or debug application code to locate and fix the problem, depending on the nature of the failure.